Bibliome/misc-utils/gridxp.md

 #### `param(NAME, [fmt=FMT], [domain=DOMAIN])`

-Creates a parameter named `NAME`. `NAME` must be a Python string.
+Creates a parameter named *NAME*. *NAME* must be a Python string.
-The parameter name is the basis for created directories, so it is recommended to use short names that contains only regular characters.
+The parameter name is the basis for created directories, so it is recommended to use short names that contain only regular characters.

-`FMT` is a format specifier for a Python string interpolation.
-By default `FMT` is `s`.
+*FMT* is a format specifier for a [Python string interpolation](file:///usr/share/doc/python3-doc/html/library/stdtypes.html#printf-style-string-formatting).
+By default *FMT* is `s`.
 For numeric parameters, a fixed-width format is recommended (`02d` or `6.2f`).

-`DOMAIN` specifies the domain of possible values for the parameter.
+*DOMAIN* specifies the domain of possible values for the parameter.
 It must be a valid Python collection.
-When the parameter is set to a value `gridxp.py` checks that the value is in `DOMAIN`.
+When the parameter is set to a value `gridxp.py` checks that the value is in *DOMAIN*.
-By default `DOMAIN` is `None` and no check is performed.
+By default *DOMAIN* is `None` and no check is performed.

-The order of declaration of parameters is remembered and important. `gridxp.py` creates a tree structure which depends on the parameter order and values.
+The order of declaration of parameters is remembered and important. `gridxp.py` creates a tree structure which depends on the parameter order and value.

 Aliases: `addparam`, `add_param`.